John Guy (colonial administrator): Politician

 In February 1622, Guy wrote about his 'conference with the lord treasurer and others concerning the new imposition of wines and composition of grocery.
 He was the Master of the Bristol Merchant Venturer's Society for 1622-23, during which time his eldest son-in-law was admitted to the position of Junior Warden in the Bristol Merchant Venturer's Society.
 In 1624, he was re-elected MP for Bristol, and remained the MP for Bristol until he decided to retire from Parliament on the death of James I. Guy was actively involved in the House of Commons - sitting on Committees and introducing a private Members Bill to reduce interest rates by 2% from 10% to 8%.
 He was an elected as a Member of the Court of Assistants again from 1624 to 1628 for the Bristol Merchant Venturer's Society.

 Guy was buried in St Stephen's Church, which was known as the church for the Bristol Merchant Venturer's Society.
 The register books of the church show that his burial took place on 23 February 1629.
 The will of his son John (who died in 1640, from the plague which he caught whilst studying at the Middle Temple) calls for the erection of a monument for his father in St Stephen's Church.
-There is no monument to John Guy anywhere in Bristol, but his name is recorded in the list of Mayors of Bristol in the Bristol City Council House for the year 1618.
+There is no monument to John Guy anywhere in Bristol, but his name is recorded in the list of mayors of Bristol in the Bristol City Council House for the year 1618.
 John Guy's widow Ann survived him until 1660, by which time she had outlived all but 2 of their 10 children (five sons and five daughters) -- their eldest daughter and youngest son still remaining alive.

 Legacy

-Archaeological excavations indicate that Cupers Cove continued to be occupied throughout the 17th century, and was never abandoned.
-Today the town of Cupids has a population of about 800.
+Archaeological excavations indicate that Cuper's Cove continued to be occupied throughout the 17th century, and was never abandoned.
+Today the town of Cupids has a population of about 700.